NU-RDS/central_pc/scripts/usb2can_test/README.md

 # USB2CAN
-These scripts demonstrate how to command joint angles and torques on the CAN bus directly without using ROS
+These scripts demonstrate how to command joint angles and torques on the CAN bus directly without using ROS.

+**Note:** if you see "Transmit buffer overflow" when attempting to use this code, most likely your CAN bus is not connected properly and you should check the wiring.

+Example usage:
 ```
-# to initialize CAN0
+# initialize CAN0
 sudo bash can_bringup.sh

 # Command angles to 45,0,0,0,0